williamouyang/okta.github.io/docs/api/rest/authn.md

 ~~~

 The status is now `MFA_ENROLL_ACTIVATE`.
-The user now obtains some sort of enrollment key or passcode from their device and the client POSTs it back to finish the enrollment.
+The user now obtains some sort of enrollment key or passcode from their device and the client POSTs it back to finish the enrollment using the reference in the activate link.

 ##### Request Example
 {:.api .api-request .api-request-example}